-This report covers the residential land market in Kalispell Montana as of the end of April 2022.
-Land sales increased slightly, properties under contract decreased and available inventory remained relatively unchanged.
-The total value of land sold increased.
+This report covers the residential land market in Kalispell Montana as of the end of April 2023.
+As with last month, sales increased slightly.
+At the same time, available inventory also increased.
+The bottom line is that the residential land market remains a buyers market.

 Five or more acres